TenzinCHW/CodeRefactoringIAP2020/README.md

 Once you have `pipenv` and `pyenv` in your `PATH`, run the following command in this repository to install the virtual environment.
 If prompted to install Cython3.7.1 using `pyenv`, press `<Enter>` (yes).

-To check that it is working run `pytest` in this directory.
+To check that it is working, first activate the virtual environment with `pipenv shell`.
+Then run `pytest` in this directory.